 Make your dinner reservation at 7 pm at the latest at Sunset Ashram to be able to enjoy the sunset, it already is really crowded by then.

 It is good to know that everyone has moved on by 10 pm.
-A tip: In case you miss the last bus keep the taxi phone number close by since the staff will not help you to call a cab and it will be chaotic outside Sunset Ashram when everyone is leaving at the same time.
+Top tip: In case you miss the last bus keep the taxi phone number close by since the staff will not help you to call a cab and it will be chaotic outside Sunset Ashram when everyone is leaving at the same time.

 Both young people, older couples and even a few families with kids are enjoying the amazing view.
 The ambience is great, the food equally so, you play with the sand with your toes while listening to that cool Ibiza sound.

 The beach Cala Conta is totally magical, see more pics here below.

 Amante is a really cool place built on a cliff overlooking the Sol d’en Serra bay near Cala Llonga.
 Amante is perfect if you want to have a glass of wine with lunch and – a good amount of those famous Ibizan party vibes are included.
 However, I propably would make my dinner reservation somewhere else.

 You can actually spend your whole day here; start with a yoga class in the morning and end it in the open air cinema in the evening.